4 In Central Italy/ General Info/ Italy

 Conclusion

 My photos don’t really do the Cathedral of San Martino justice.
 If you come to Lucca, spend some time here and enjoy its beauty.
-Of course, if you are in Lucca – send us an email and we’ve love to meet you for coffee or vino.
+Of course, if you are in Lucca – send us an email and we’d love to meet you for coffee or vino.

 Previous posts for Our Italian Journey - ouritalianjourney.com